This page will help you understand Texas alcohol laws and avoid expensive fines or even jail. Also, wasted time and legal costs.

 No place may sell any alcohol on Thanksgiving, New Year’s Day or Christmas Day.

 A restaurant or other retailer can’t sell alcohol from only one producer.
 Nor can food trucks sell any alcohol.

 The many dry counties in Texas can cause confusion.
 Yet that’s only the beginning of the patchwork of the state’s complex drinking laws.

 The Star-Telegram noted the complexities .

-Being under the influence of alcohol in public is illegal in many jurisdictions.
+Being under the influence of alcohol in public is illegal in many places.
 That includes in a bar.
 Undercover agents go into bars and arrest such people.

 Don’t be a Bootlegger!

-Dry counties tend to have higher rates of alcohol-related problems, such as drunken driving.
+Dry counties tend to have higher rates of alcohol-related problems, such a drunk driving.